Water Watchdogs Program

 SB 190 – Derek Harvey (D)

-SB 190 allows water users to voluntarily file a written consent to waive the adverse effects analysis requirement when applying for water right permits, changes in appropriation rights, or temporary changes in water rights.
+CFC SUPPORTED (BILL PASSED): SB 190 allows water users to voluntarily file a written consent to waive the adverse effects analysis requirement when applying for water right permits, changes in appropriation rights, or temporary changes in water rights.
 CFC utilizes the water right change process to temporarily convert irrigation water rights to instream flow on dewatered streams throughout the Clark Fork Basin.
-SB 190 would streamline this change process and improve our ability to complete important flow restoration projects on key streams and rivers.
+SB 190 will streamline this change process and improve our ability to complete important flow restoration projects on key streams and rivers.

 HB 256 – Ken Walsh (R)

-HB 256 creates a new state special revenue account for water development, seeds the trust with $50 million from general fund in 2025 and an additional $50 million in 2026, and requires a portion of the earned interest to fund water storage pilot projects aimed at increasing water storage for beneficial uses.
+CFC SUPPORTED (BILL FAILED): HB 256 would’ve created a new state special revenue account for water development, and seeded the trust with $50 million from general fund in 2025 and an additional $50 million in 2026.
+The bill would’ve required a portion of the earned interest to fund water storage pilot projects aimed at increasing water storage for beneficial uses.
 CFC has several potential water storage projects under development aimed at boosting streamflows on dewatered streams in the Clark Fork Basin.
-New funding provided by HB 256 could be paired with other state, federal and private funds to complete new water storage projects or increase capacity at existing reservoirs.
+The bill received overwhelming support in the House but ultimately failed in the House Appropriations Committee.

 HB 664 – Bill Mercer (R)

-HB 664 would repeal Montana’s numeric water quality standards for nutrients that were adopted in 2014, eliminate the Nutrient Work Group and attempt to revert the state’s WQS to narrative standards for nutrient pollution.
+CFC OPPOSED (BILL PASSED): HB 664 would repeal Montana’s numeric water quality standards for nutrients that were adopted in 2014, eliminate the Nutrient Work Group and attempt to revert the state’s WQS to narrative standards for nutrient pollution.
 These numeric nutrient standards have a proven track record of success in the Clark Fork Basin and offer the best path for protect our state’s water resources from harmful nutrient pollution.
 CFC opposes HB 664 because it would Montana’s numeric nutrient standards without a clear plan for replacement, without any scientific basis for the rollback, and without submitting the proposed changes to the EPA for approval as required by the CWA.
+The bill passed both houses.
+CFC will ask Gov. Gianforte to veto the bill.

 HB 685 – Steve Fitzpatrick (R)

-In some cases, Montana DEQ can grant permission for a proposed project (such as a mine) to negatively impact water quality in a given stream or river.
+CFC OPPOSED (BILL PASSED): In some cases, Montana DEQ can grant permission for a proposed project (such as a mine) to negatively impact water quality in a given stream or river.
 In order to do so, DEQ must (among other things) balance the economic or social benefits of a proposed project with the costs of allowing degradation of our high-quality waters.
 HB 685 eliminates this requirement.
 Instead, it would require DEQ to simply determine whether the proposed project will result in economic development “in the area that the high-quality waters are located.”
 CFC opposes this bill because it will make it easier for DEQ to authorize degradations of our high-quality waters.
+The bill passed both houses.
+CFC will ask Gov. Gianforte to veto the bill.